codepath/android_guides/Must-Have-Libraries.md

  * [Android Async HTTP](http://loopj.com/android-async-http/) - Asynchronous networking client for loading remote content such as JSON.
  * [Volley](http://developer.android.com/training/volley/index.html) - Google's HTTP library that makes networking for Android apps easier and most importantly, faster.
  * [[OkHttp|Using OkHttp]] - Square's underlying networking library with support for asynchronous requests.
- * [Glide](https://github.com/bumptech/glide) - Picasso image loading alternative endorsed by Google
+ * [[Glide|Displaying-Images-with-the-Glide-Library]] - Picasso image loading alternative endorsed by Google
  * [Android Universal Image Loader](https://github.com/nostra13/Android-Universal-Image-Loader) - Popular alternative for image loading that can replace Picasso or Glide.
  * [Fresco](http://frescolib.org/) - An image management library from Facebook.
  * [Fast Android Networking](https://github.com/amitshekhariitbhu/Fast-Android-Networking) -Fast Android Networking is a powerful library for doing any type of networking in Android applications which is made on top of OkHttp Networking Layer.

 ### ListView